Loggia dei Lanzi: Statuary

 Underneath the bay on the far left is the bronze statue of Perseus by Benvenuto Cellini.
 It shows the mythical Greek hero holding his sword in his right hand and holding up the Medusa's severed head in his left.
 The well-proportioned muscular body of Perseus stands poised on the right leg.
 Perseus is reflecting and he seems to be frightened by his same action.
 Blood is gushing from the head and the neck of the dead Medusa.
 The richly decorated marble pedestal, also by Cellini, shows four graceful bronze statuettes of Jupiter, Mercurius, Minerva and Danaë.
 The bas-relief on the pedestal, representing Perseus freeing Andromeda, is a copy of the one in Bargello.

 Benvenuto Cellini worked almost ten years on this bronze (1545-1554).
 His wax design was immediately approved by Cosimo I de' Medici.
 He met numerous difficulties which, according to his autobiography, almost brought him to the brink of death.
 The casting of this bronze statue was several times unsuccessful.
 When attempting again, the melting furnace got overheated, spoiling the casting of the bronze.
 Cellini gave orders to feed the furnace with his household furniture and finally with about 200 pewter dishes and plates, and his pots and pans.
 This caused the bronze to flow again.
 After the bronze had cooled, the statue was finished, except for three toes on the right foot.
 These were added later.

-On the far right is the manneristic group Rape of the Sabine Women by the Flemish artist Jean de Boulogne, better known by his Italianized name Giambologna.
-This impressive work was made from one imperfect block of white marble, the largest block ever transported to Florence.
+On the far right is the manneristic group Rape of the Sabine Women by the Flemish artist Jean de Boulogne), better known by his Italianized name Giambologna.
+This work was made from one imperfect block of white marble, the largest block ever transported to Florence.
 The goccia model is now in the Galleria dell' Academia.
 Giambologna wanted to create a composition with the figura serpentina, an upward snakelike spiral movement to be examined from all sides.
 This is the first group representing more than a single figure in European sculptural history to be conceived without a dominant viewpoint.
 It can be equally admired from all sides.
 The marble pedestal, also by Giambologna, represents bronze bas-reliefs with the same theme.
 This marble and bronze group is in the Loggia since 1583.